taichi-dev/taichi/docs/dev_install.rst

     If you have installed ``clang`` (9.0.1) before, this command will overrides the existing ``clang``.
     If you don't want to break up depedencies, please build from scratch and install it in ``/opt``.
 Then add ``/opt/clang/bin`` to your ``$PATH``.

-- Make sure you have LLVM 8.0.1 built from scratch (`Download <>`_).
-To do so, download and unzip the llvm source, move to the llvm folder, and execute
+- Make sure you have LLVM 8.0.1 built from scratch.
+To do so:

   .. code-block:: bash